 Publish News 3 September 2021

-Others conclude the last chapter of a book when they graduate.
+Other folks conclude reading their last chapter when they graduate.
 They seek a job that does not require turning another page.
 You, on the other hand, have never stopped picking up books.
 You immerse yourself in different worlds, articulate dialogues, and mind-stimulating plot development.

 Birth of Novellas